-Yes, in almost all cases, transistors can be replaced, with excellent results when this work is done correctly.
+Yes, transistors can be replaced in almost all cases, with excellent results when done correctly.

-As with anything technical though, the devil is in the detail, and people often get these details wrong.
-Part of the art of repairing electronics involves understanding what replacement parts are optimal in various scenarios and how to select the most appropriate substitutes where original parts are no longer available (NLA).
+As with anything technical, though, the devil is in the details, and people often get these details wrong.
+Part of the art of repairing electronics involves understanding what replacement parts are optimal in various scenarios and how to select the most appropriate substitutes when original parts are no longer available (NLA).

 Good repairers stock a wide range of parts to accommodate most equipment/replacement scenarios.
 Good repairers do not source transistors on eBay.
 Read this FAQ to learn why.